b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 size of the new vector is calculated by the [binomial](https://docs.julialang.org/en/v1/base/math/#Base.binomial) function.
-It is applied in the form `binomial(n, k)` where `n` is number of values to choose from and `k` is number of values per gruop.
+It is applied in the form `binomial(n, k)` where `n` is number of values to choose from and `k` is number of values per group.
 The function returns the number of possible groups of a given size.
 The rest is just iteration (`for` loops) over the indexes (`eachindex`) of the `uniqueNames` vector to get all the possible pairs.
 Let's quickly check if the function works